apitanga/quest/README.md

 ## Challenges and solutions

+### Port mismatch
+Cloud Run requires apps to serve traffic on port '8080 or bust', but the app code (which I couldn't modify) expected traffic to be served on port 3000.
+I used a simple Nginx reverse proxy to bridge the port gap seamlessly.

+### Directory Structure adjustment
+App expected the binary file in a relative path (bin/) while repo presented both dirs at same hierachy level.
+A bit of Dockerfile magic ensured our app found its binaries right where it expected them.

-### TLS done The Easy Way
+### TLS
 Thanks to Cloud Run, we handled SSL/TLS like it's no big deal.

-### Port mismatch: Cloud Run requires apps to serve traffic on port '8080 or bust', but the app code (which I couldn't modify) expected traffic to be served on port 3000.
-I used Nginx to bridge the port gap seamlessly.
+This was one the key reasons why I chose Cloud Run here.

 ### Supervisord: Process watchdog
 Managing Docker processes like a boss.

-### test
-hello

-### Directory Structure adjustment
-App expected the binary file in a relative path (bin/) while repo presented both dirs at same hierachy level.
-A bit of Dockerfile magic ensured our app found its binaries right where it expected them.

 ### Load Balancing, simplified
 Started with Cloud Run's own load balancing.
 I've set the number of replicas to 1 (to reduce costs) but could scale out as needed behind the same service endpoint.
 Neat, but we've got grander plans.